JSTOR-Labs/plant-humanities/John/README.md

 ### References

 [^ref1]:  Hooker’s term “vegetable sportsmen” alludes to the various traps, lures, and devices that the plants deploy to catch their animal prey.
 Joseph Dalton Hooker. *Report of the British Association for the Advancement of Science*.
 Vol. 44.
-London, 1875. https://www.biodiversitylibrary.org/item/94451.
+(London, 1875). https://www.biodiversitylibrary.org/item/94451.
 [^ref2]: Carl Linnaeus. *Systema vegetabilium: secundum classes, ordines, genera, species cum characteribus et differentiis* (Dieterich, 1774), 335; Charles Darwin. *Insectivorous Plants* (London: John Murray, 1875), 286.
 [^ref3]: E. Charles Nelson. *Aphrodite’s Mousetrap: A Biography of Venus’s Flytrap with Facsimiles of an Original Pamphlet and the Manuscripts of John Ellis*.
-(Aberystwyth, Wales: Published by Boethius Press in association with Bentham-Moxon Trust and the Linnean Society, 1990) 26-7.
+(Aberystwyth, Wales: Published by Boethius Press in association with Bentham-Moxon Trust and the Linnean Society, 1990), 26-7.
 [^ref4]: Linnaeus’ response is not known, and it seems likely that the letter from Collinson did not reach him.
 E. Charles Nelson. *Aphrodite’s Mousetrap*, 22.
 [^ref5]: Peter Collinson to John Bartram.
 30 June 1764.
 Bartram Papers BP 3:8: ms in Historical Society of Pennsylvania, quoted in E. Charles Nelson, *Aphrodite’s Mousetrap*, 129-130.
 [^ref6]: Hallock, Thomas.
 “Male Pleasure and the Genders of Eighteenth-Century Botanic Exchange: A Garden Tour.” *The William and Mary Quarterly* 62, no. 4 (2005): 697–718. https://doi.org/10.2307/3491445.